English

 Implementation

-EYFS, Year 1 and some of our Year 2 children use the Read Write Inc programme which integrates essential early literacy skills in an engaging fast-paced format.
-This is our phonic programme and helps develop reading by segmenting and blending sounds.
-The children are heard to read daily both individually and as part of the group.
-All staff teaching the Ruth Miskin programme have been trained by Ruth Miskin consultant, Kelly Sallis.
-Kelly continues to work with our staff in the setting to ensure the best possible outcomes for our children.
+Currently we are reviewing the phonics programme that our EYFS, Year 1 and some of our Year 2 children use.
+We use the Read Write Inc synthetic phonics programme which helps develop reading by segmenting and blending sounds.
+The children are heard to read daily individually and/or as part of the group.
+All staff teaching the programme have had training on the programme and the school is revisiting training during the academic year 2023.24 with training provided by an accredited Read Write Inc consultant.

 The Accelerated Reader program is used for those children who are ready to read a variety of real books that are not necessarily linked to the phonic scheme.
-Each child is tracked weekly and assessed on a half-termly basis.
-Guided reading is given dedicated time every day and taught through a whole class approach.
+Each child is tracked regularly and assessed on a half-termly basis.
+Guided reading is given dedicated time throughout the week and taught through a whole class approach.
 Resources to support and enhance these lessons are purchased regularly so that pupils may be exposed to a variety of quality texts.
-In addition, throughout the school year the importance of reading is enhanced through World Book Day/Roald Dahl Day and author visits to enrich and complement children’s learning.
+In addition, throughout the school year the importance of reading is enhanced through World Book Day and author visits to enrich and complement children’s learning.

 At St Joseph’s we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
 In line with the national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age groups.
 As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard.
-In this sense, assessment of writing is also more fluid as teachers can assess against a set framework.
-All year groups use the same format for assessing writing which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.
-In the current academic year, staff have been trained by the author (and OFSTED inspector) Jane Considine using The Write Stuff as a proven system for raising standards in writing.
+The "Pathways to Write" scheme we follow for writing, demonstrates clear progression in vocabulary and writing from EYFS to Year 6 using a mastery approach.

 Impact